First, make sure the leak is coming from the windows, then enlist the pros for help

 Older windows naturally wear down over time.
 Wooden frames and sashes may begin to rot, for example.
 In other cases, a window may no longer fit perfectly into its frame when your home's foundation settles and throws off its alignment.
 A leak could also stem from something as simple as your older window sealant cracking or peeling.

 If your windows are no longer under warranty and you do not know the manufacturer, call a local window installation specialist with great reviews and proven experience with window leaks.
-Even if the water leak stems from around the window, these specialists can rule out any window-related problems first, as well as reinforce your windows from future leaks.
+Even if the leak stems from around the window, these specialists can rule out any window-related problems first, as well as reinforce your windows from future leaks.

 It can be hard to differentiate a leaky roof from a leaky window.
-Water leaking in from the roof pools along the top or sides of a window since it's often the first thing it hits on the way down.
+Water leaking down from the roof pools along the top or sides of a window since it's often the first thing it hits on the way down.
 The water then breaks through the drywall or window frame over time.
-You can tell the difference between a roof and window leak by checking for water stains on the ceiling, broken roof flashing, or even rusted chimney flashing.

 A specialist will likely examine signs of water damage, rot, or mold around each part of your window and the surrounding wall and ceiling.